• Skip to primary navigation

 Pennsylvania Physical Therapy Continuing Education Requirements

-Pennsylvania Physical Therapy Continuing Education RequirementAs a Physical Therapist in Pennsylvania, you must complete 30 continuing education hours every two years by December 31st of the year your license expires.
-Physical Therapist Assistants in Pennsylvania are to take 30 continuing education hours every two years as well.
+To renew your license as a Physical Therapist in Pennsylvania, you must complete 30 continuing education hours every two years by December 31st in even-numbered years.
+Physical Therapist Assistants in Pennsylvania must take 30 continuing education hours every two years as well.
 The Pennsylvania Physical Therapy continuing education requirements are listed in detail below.

 From the Pennsylvania Physical Therapy Practice Act Website: